schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 ```

 This command will do the following things:
-1. open a chrome driver and start finding all the useful URLs (typically takes ~2 minutes and only does this once)
+1. Opens a chrome driver and start finding all the useful URLs (typically takes ~2 minutes).
-2. Saves these useful URLs to a file that you can use in the future instead of repeating this process every time
+2. Saves these useful URLs to a file named `links.json` that you can use in the future instead of repeating this process every time
-3. Begins to scrape the URLS
+3. Begins to scrape the URLS until one of them is in stock

 ### 2. Load all the URLs from a file, then start scraping
 ```console
 $ python new_scraper.py --file links.json
 ```
 This command will do the following things:
-1. this will open the file named `links.json` and use these useful URLs (instead of using Selenium).
+1. Opens the file named `links.json` and use these useful URLs (instead of using Selenium).
 This will save ~2 minutes when the script starts.
-2. Begins to scrape the URLS
+2. Begins to scrape the URLS until one of them is in stock

 <br/>